Museums in Paris: National museums

 In Paris, artifacts of Asia are on display at the Guimet Museum in the city's 16th arrondissement.
 Despite its origins as a personal collection, Guimet is currently the most important Asian art museum in the West.
 It holds thousands of pieces of Chinese, Japanese and Korean art, along with many valuable collections from India as well as the countries of Central and Southeast Asia.
 Housed in two special buildings, the ancient Roman public bath and the Cluny mansion, the Musée de Cluny possesses artifacts covering European history from the end of the Roman Empire through the Middle Ages.
 The museum's collection of sculptures, carpets, textiles, ivory, stained glass and other artefacts offers panoramic views and details of the daily life of European residents of the period.
 In the city center, the Louvre is not only one of the most important museums in Paris but is also among the most well-known museums in the world.
 In the former palace, there are now a variety of works from ancient civilizations, Islamic art, and European art from the 13th to the mid-19th centuries.
 The palace itself is a commemorated work of architecture and is a definitive symbol of Paris.
-The museums of Orsay and the Orangerie đare devoted to the next age of Western art from the mid-19th century to the early 20th century.
-Although only established in 1986, the Orsay Museum is now in the number of art museums attracts the most thanks to the famous paintings of two Impressionist and post-Impressionist schools.
+The Musée d'Orsay and Musée de l'Orangerie đare devoted to the next age of Western art from the mid-19th century to the early 20th century.
+Although only established in 1986, the Orsay Museum is now in the number of art museums attracts the most thanks to the famous paintings of two Impressionist and Post-Impressionist schools.
 Located in the 8th arrondissement next to the Champs-Elysées, the Grand Palais was built on the occasion of the 1900 world exhibition.
 With a total area of 72 thousand square meters, the work is dedicated to the Palais de la Découverte science museum, with two galleries: La Nef and the Galeries nationales, the latter of which is also a "national museum".
 The Galeries nationales has an exhibition space larger than 5 thousand square meters, often hosting large exhibitions collaborating with many important museums both in France and around the world.
 In addition to the major museums, the association also manages a number of small museums dedicated to famous artists, such as the Musée Picasso in Le Marais displaying works by artist Pablo Picasso, and the Musée Rodin in the 7th arrondissement showing the sculptures of Auguste Rodin.
 Member museums of the association have free admission on the first Sunday of each month.
 Visitors under the age of 18, art history students, teachers and journalists also do not have to buy tickets to visit the museum.